 But I come not to praise or bury the legal profession, but to explain it.
 And what I hope to convey, based on my own experience, is who I think the profession is well suited to.

-In the spirit of turning my own bad decisions into something positive for others, this is for anyone thinking of entering into the field, or for those who are just morbidly curious.
+This is for anyone thinking of entering into the field, or for those who are just morbidly curious.

 Here are two of the biggest things I wish I understood about the legal profession before going to law school:

 If you are into rules, their construction, following them, and how to slip past them, the law is for you.

 If you are the kind of person who like to be creative in solving problems, or who likes to get things done with minimum fuss and wasted time, perhaps a different career is in order.